 When your child is in the middle of a really great friendship you think it will last forever.
 Unfortunately, friends from grade school and middle school rarely stand the test of time.
 Kids grow like weeds during these years.
 They develop physically, emotionally, and mentally, and their hormones start wreaking havoc.
 They change and friends change.

 Kids with learning differences (disabilities) add another complicated layer to this complex picture.
-They may be on the same page with a best friend one year only to realize that their friend grew and matured during the summer while they didn’t.
+They may be on the same page with a best friend for one year only to realize that their friend grew and matured during the summer while they didn’t.
 You could say their friend outgrew them.
 Kids with learning differences may lag behind during periods of learning or development.
 Often they catch up later, but it’s hard to be on the same page with a best friend through all these ups and downs.
 It’s best to have several friends.

 Clinginess